Achievable logoAchievable logo

 The 5% rule

-When a customer places a trade, broker-dealers must route the order to the best potential market to obtain the best execution (usually the best price) for their investor.
-There are several markets where a security could be traded: the NYSE, NASDAQ, the third market, the non-NASDAQ OTC markets, etc. One way or another, financial firms are compensated for routing orders on behalf of their customers.
+When a customer places a trade, broker-dealers must route the order to the best potential market to obtain the best execution (usually the best price) for the investor.
+A security may trade in several markets, such as the NYSE, NASDAQ, the third market, and the non-NASDAQ OTC markets, among others.
+One way or another, firms are compensated for routing orders on behalf of customers.

 Bid / Ask